GaetanLepage/phd-manuscript/sections/6_conclusion/3_prospective_research_directions.typ

 Finally, future work could focus on improving the sample efficiency and generalization ability of learned policies.
 This includes investigating lightweight architectures for #acr("SSL"), training with fewer labeled samples, and exploring transfer learning across environments or source types.
 While this thesis showed that pretrained #acr("SSL") models can be reused effectively, more systematic studies are needed to understand how spatial knowledge generalizes across rooms, microphone arrays, and acoustic conditions.
-Meta-learning, continual learning, or hierarchical reinforcement learning could all contribute to more adaptable agents.
+Meta-learning, continual learning, and hierarchical reinforcement learning could all contribute to more adaptable agents.